gemstackio/the-complete-algorand-development-course-old/ch-12-getting-started-with-development-on-the-algorand-network/2_10-working-with-the-algo-explorer.md

-# Working With The Algo Explorer
+# Working With The AlgoExplorer

 ## What We Are Going To Do
 In this section we will look at how to use the Algorand Blockchain Explorer "Algo Explorer" to review transaction information.